bsngardner/pozole/README.md

 is better with solid chunks of pork; the shredded pork leads to a more homogenous texture, while with the chunks, you get nice big pieces of meat.

-One note it that this recipe is always changing; my dad experiments with different things.
+One note is that this recipe is always changing; my dad experiments with different things.
 One year he just used ham chunks instead of pork shoulder because he couldn't afford the latter.
 It wasn't quite as good, but it was still good.
 There are also a few tricks he hasn't taught me; he wants to keep some